bogeeee/restfuncs/readme.md

 - COMING SOON: **Callback functions** as usual parameters: Easy and great for reacting to events (subscriptions), progress bars, chat rooms, games, realtime data, ... _Those callbacks cause no polling and get **pushed** via the sockets of course._ There are options for skipping and rate limiting.
 - COMING SOON: Simple **file uploads**: You can [use the Restfuncs client](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt) or [multipart/mime forms (classic)](#rest-interface).
 - COMING SOON: **Scalable to a multi node environment**.
 Uses stateless, encrypted tokens (JWT like) for cookie sessions with whitelist validation (be default, for keeping security and low memory footprint / best of both worlds).
 See `ServerOptions#secret` and `ServerOptions#sessionValidityTracking`
-- COMING SOON: **Argments and result shaping**: Means just: Removing **extra** properties automatically whose would otherwise cause an invalid parameter / result.
 - COMING SOON: **Basic auth** handler.
 Http-session based auth is also covered by the [example](https://github.com/bogeeee/restfuncs/tree/2.x/examples/express-and-vite-with-authentication)
-- FUTURE 2.x: **API browser** Zero conf and automatically hosted.
+- FUTURE 3.x: **API browser** Zero conf and automatically hosted.
 Just give your partners an URL and they've got all the information and examples they need to call your methods from other programming languages...
-  - FUTURE 2.x:  ... + can also download the **OpenAPI spec** from there.
+  - FUTURE 3.x:  ... + can also download the **OpenAPI spec** from there.

 Smaller features:
 - **Result validation**: Also your returned values get validated (by default) to what's declared.
 Improves safety.
 COMING SOON: Support for shaping, so you can use some typescript tricks like `Pick` and `Omit` to shape your result into the desired form.